HunteRoi/HunteRoi/README.md

 Whether it is for various organizations or for myself, I like to develop stuff.
 Here is a sample of my works:

 - [Reach The Levels](https://github.com/hunteroi/reach-the-levels), a website-based application to motivate people to finish projects by gaining points and utilizing those to get rewards.
+- [DoOld](https://github.com/hunteroi/do-old), an edited clone of Doodle but the old fashion way: just book days and not time slots!
 - [DataDrop](https://github.com/section-IG/DataDrop), a tailored Discord bot for servers made by/for students of the Henallux (a v2 is on its way!).
 - [AnimesList](https://github.com/hunteroi/animeslist), a small anime website for personal use.
 - [Local Recipes](https://github.com/hunteroi/local-recipes), a small recipes website for personal use.